harelsegev/harelsegev.github.io/content/posts/The Mystery of the HeapLeakDetection Registry Key/index.md

 * Under what conditions is a sub-key created beneath the *DiagnosedApplications* key?
 * Under what conditions is the *LastDetectionTime* value updated?

-My research was conducted on a Windows 10 machine, and may not apply to prior versions of Windows.
+My research was conducted on Windows 10 machines, and may not apply to prior versions of Windows.

 ## Looking at the Settings